Code of Conduct

 - Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.

 - Exercise consideration and respect in your speech and actions.

 - Refrain from demeaning, discriminatory, or harassing behavior and speech.

-- Alert Mautic team members if you notice violations of this Code of Conduct, even if they seem inconsequential.
+Alert Mautic team members if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.

 The following behaviors are considered harassment and are unacceptable within our community: